-The fixed income portfolios returned 0.4%, 0.2% and 0.2% on the combined US dollar, sterling and euro portfolios respectively.
-Market conditions were challenging in 2015, particularly the latter part of the year and the fixed income portfolios underperformed their relative benchmarks by 0.3% in US dollars and by 0.1% in both euros and sterling.
+The fixed income portfolios returned 1.2%, 1.4% and 0.7% on the combined US, sterling and euro portfolios respectively.
+The fixed income portfolios outperformed their relative benchmarks by 0.02% in US dollars and by 0.5% in both sterling and euros.